 Back downtown, I walked past the old Merry Pier on the bay end of 8th Ave built in 1902.
 There you can rent boats, take a sunset cruise or fish.

-The Gulf Beaches Historical Museum is at 9th Ave.
+The Gulf Beaches Historical Museum is on 9th Ave.
 It’s housed in what was once the first church in Pass-a-Grille.
 Inside, there are photographs and memorabilia depicting the history of the beaches in the St. Petersburg/Clearwater area.

-After a day of walking and taking pictures, I made my way back to my cozy room at the Inn on the Beach to rest my 62-year-old feet.
+After a day of walking and taking pictures, I made my way back to my cozy room at the Inn on the Beach to rest my 60-plus-year-old feet.
 The intimate atmosphere at the Inn was peaceful as opposed to the bluster of a larger resort.

 I had dinner that night at The Brass Monkey and ordered a plate of humongous steamed shrimp, French onion soup, and a pomegranate martini.
 The upstairs restaurant overlooks the beach.